OpenESignForms/vaadin-ckeditor/VaadinCKEditor/README.txt

   CHANGELOG
   =========

+7.10.8 (11 April 2016)
+- Upgraded to CKEditor 4.5.8.
+- Includes Matti Tahvonen's patch for https://github.com/OpenESignForms/vaadin-ckeditor/issues/53 to resolve the fail sending of changes (per the patch 48/52 added in 7.10.7) when a new item data source is set.

 7.10.7 (29 March 2016)
 - Upgraded to CKEditor 4.5.7.
 - Upgraded to Vaadin 7.6.4.
-- Includes Matti Tahvonen's patch for https://github.com/OpenESignForms/vaadin-ckeditor/issues/48 to resolve updates going out when using long polling.
+- Includes Matti Tahvonen's patch for https://github.com/OpenESignForms/vaadin-ckeditor/issues/48 (and 52) to resolve updates going out when using long polling.

 7.10.6 (15 December 2015)